harvesthq/api/README.md

 Remember to write your application carefully, caching when possible.
 In case of abuse you may be blocked, disallowing further API access.
 As an act of courtesy, please provide User-Agent strings denoting your application.

+## Get the Help You Need

+Have a question about using the API?
+Have you noticed an error or omission in the documentation?
+Feel free to [open an issue](http://github.com/harvesthq/api/issues/) with your question.
+If you're running into problems with a specific implementation, however, it's best to [get in touch with us directly](http://www.getharvest.com/help/contact) in support (that way we can work with you, checking the logs for specific requests and responses).

 ## Sample Code & Examples

 To help you get started with the Harvest API, we have provided sample scripts in several programming languages.
 These scripts depict authentication and basic API actions.
 Visit the [Harvest API Samples GitHub project](http://github.com/harvesthq/harvest_api_samples) to take a look at the scripts.